angler-vqe/emicore/README.md

 ```bash
 $ git clone <repository_URL> emicore
 ```
-Move into the new repository and create a new environment:
+Move into the repository's directory and create a new python environment:
 ```bash
 $ cd emicore
 $ python -m venv .venv